PlaidCloud/website/content/en/docs/concepts/extend-kubernetes/operator.md

 * taking and restoring backups of that application's state
 * handling upgrades of the application code alongside related changes such as database schemas or extra configuration settings
-* publishing a Service to applications that don't support Kubernetes APIs to discover them
+* publishing a Service to applications that don't support PlaidCloud APIs to discover them
 * simulating failure in all or part of your cluster to test its resilience
 * choosing a leader for a distributed application without an internal